oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 This tells me that most of the time there will be a positive expected return Adventure (if you can identify it) and this agrees with my anecdotal experience that the game is a little easy with ~75% of games ending in victory.

-The unintuitive part of this chart is that
+The unintuitive part of this chart is that the scenarios with the most items do not always have the best expected returns due to the opportunity cost of spending those items.
+In fact, the scenario with arguably the best returns is spending items to get just the yellow and red dice.
+I think that I may have overestimated the opportunity costs in my value table

 ![](https://raw.githubusercontent.com/oscarknagg/oscarknagg.github.io/master/assets/img/2021-04-02-elder-sign-monte-carlo/expected-return-distribution.png)

-- Talk about this chart
-- Give examples of high/low expected return cards

 S-tier
 - Great hall of Celeano: Great rewards, middling difficulty but best of all is that there is a minimal failure penalty